Revised Critique Guideline effective 1/24/2018

-Use this form, RWGCritiqueReviewForm, dated 8/2/2016, as a guideline for critiques.
+Use the following forms for guild critiques.
+These forms are guidelines for in class reviews.
 The form can be hand written or typed.

 Special skills are not required to critique another’s writhing, however, providing critique input can be intimidating.
 The following tips come from the North Carolina Writing Center.
 (Check out their website for additional information on writing topics.)